stoffee/csp-k8s-hcp/README.md

 4. Click "Sign in" or, if you haven't already, "Create an account" (for an "org" to work with) to reach the Dashboard for your organization listed at the bottom-left.

 5. PROTIP: To quickly reach the URL specific to your org, save it to your bookmarks in your browser.
-6. PROTIP: HCP has a 7-minute interaction timeout.
+6. REMEMBER: HCP has a 7-minute interaction timeout.
 So many users auto-populate the browser form using 1Password, which stores and retrieves credentials locally.

-7. Click "Access control (IAM)" on the left menu item under your org.
+7. Click "Access control (IAM)" on the left menu item under your org. name.
 8. Click "Service principals" (which act like users on behalf of a service).
 9. Click the blue "Create Service principal".
 10. Specify a Name (for example, JohnDoe-23-12-31) for a Contributor.